Krakenfall/webtask-chatbot/README.md

 2. Go to [https://webtask.io/make](https://webtask.io/make)
 3. Open the webtask you created before
 4. Turn on logs (Ctrl + L)
-5. Add a command to the chatbot
+5. In the GroupMe chat, add a command to the chatbot
 6. Review the logs after the chatbot responds
 7. There should be the contents of a POST from the GroupMe callback webhook in the logs.
 Find the user_id property and copy its value
 8. On line 100 (currently) of the webtask (or bot.js), there should be this code: